Brisbane Endoscopy Specialist

 - Narrowing (stricture): Removing certain oesophagus lesions increases the risk of scarring that narrows the oesophagus, which may lead to difficulty swallowing and require further treatment.

-- Endoscopic Ultrasound (EUS) is a minimally invasive procedure to assess digestive tract (gastro-intestinal) diseases.
-A special flexible endoscope, passed through your mouth or anus, uses high-frequency sound waves to produce detailed images of the lining and walls of your digestive tract, and nearby organs such as the pancreas, liver and lymph nodes.
+Endoscopic Ultrasound (EUS) is a minimally invasive procedure to diagnose and assess gastrointestinal diseases.
+A special flexible endoscope, passed through your mouth or back passage, uses high-frequency sound waves to produce detailed images of the lining and walls of your digestive tract.
+Nearby organs such as the pancreas, liver and lymph nodes can also be imaged with this procedure.

-- When combined with a procedure called fine-needle aspiration, EUS allows Dr. Nanda to sample (biopsy) fluid and tissue from your gastro-intestinal tract for analysis.
+When combined with a procedure called fine-needle aspiration, EUS allows a skilled specialist like Dr. Nanda to sample fluid and tissue from the gastrointestinal tract for analysis.
 In certain cases, EUS with fine-needle aspiration can be a minimally invasive alternative to exploratory surgery.

 - Find the cause of digestive tract symptoms such as abdominal pain

-- Determine the extent of diseases in your digestive tract such as:
+- Determine the extent of diseases such as:

 - Cancer of the colon, oesophagus, pancreas, stomach.